straup/open311-simple/api.md

 codes, countries and allow individual cities to introduce place types specific to their jurisdiction (for example: housing lots or building identifiers).

-*In the interest of interoperability all Open311 Simple providers MUST implement the "bbox:" prefix to allow for geographic queries within a bounding box.* All other prefixes are left to the discretion (and technical infrastructure) of individual cities.
+**All Open311 Simple providers MUST implement the "bbox:" prefix to allow for geographic queries within a bounding box.** All other prefixes are left to the discretion (and technical infrastructure) of individual cities.
 API clients may request a list of supported prefixed using the _open311.where.getList_ API method.

 To Do
 ==